bitcoin/bitcoin/README.rst

 - Send coins dialog: address and input validation

-- Address book and transactions views
+- Address book and transactions views and models

+- Sending coins

 This has to be done:

-- Further integration of bitcoin core, so that it can actually connect to the network, send commands and get feedback

-- Address book and transactions models: so that something sensible is shown instead of dummy data :)

 - Internationalization (convert WX language files)

 - Build on Windows

+- Details dialog for transactions (on double click)